YahooArchive/mendel/packages/mendel-core/Readme.md

    +------------+                                       +--------------+
 ```

 This request will usually be used to serve a bundle.
 The request can come from a user or from a CDN or any other proxy/caching layers.
-It does not need cookies and won't need a "Vary" header to prevent it to be corrupted by proxies.
+It does not need cookies and won't need a "Vary" header to prevent it to be cached incorrectly by proxies.
 The hash is sufficient to consistently resolve the dependencies.

 #### Mendel Hashing algorithm